 Giles sighed.
-This was one of those nights he wished he had never come to Sunnydale, never become a watcher.
+This was one of those nights he wished he'd never come to Sunnydale, never become a watcher.
 It was bad enough dealing with his own grief over Buffy's death.
 But to have to help Dawn deal with hers was almost more than he could bear.
 And for her it wasn't just grief; it was guilt.
-She knew that she was the one that was supposed to have died.
+She knew that she was the one who was supposed to have died.
 But Buffy had changed all that the only way she could.
-By taking her sister's place--the greatest gift she could give.
+By taking her sister's place—the greatest gift she could give.

 "You will, Dawn.
 I'm afraid you have no choice."

 "Why?
 Because you don't want me around anymore?"